Orange County woman who left 2-year-old stepson paralyzed sentenced to prison

 An Orange County woman who beat her 2-year-old stepson so badly that he was left with severe brain damage and permanent paralysis of his left side was sentenced Friday to 12 years to life in state prison plus seven years.

-Noelia Ayala, 24, left the toddler in a coma five years ago, resulting in life-changing injuries in a brutal case of child abuse that his father tried to cover up.
-Alberto Aragon, the child's 36-year-old father, initially said his son's wounds were the result of a fall at a pool but doctors determined that couldn't be possible because they were all in various stages of healing.
+Noelia Ayala, 24, left the toddler in a coma five years ago, resulting in life-changing injuries in a brutal case of child abuse that his father allegedly tried to cover up.
+Alberto Aragon, the child's 36-year-old father, initially said his son's wounds were the result of a fall at a pool, prosecutors say, but doctors determined that couldn't be possible because they were all in various stages of healing.

 They could see that the severe injuries had occurred over a period of time.